 Improved mood, alleviation of anxiety and depression, enhanced creativity, productivity, problem solving, improved energy levels, quitting nicotine and other addictions.

-Interested in experiencing psilocybin in a legal retreat setting?
-Visit New Moon Psychedelic Retreats to find out more and set up a discovery call.
+Interested in experiencing psilocybin in a legal and private setting?
+Contact me to find out more and set up a discovery call.

 There is the other side of the coin too, and negative effects reported include: increased anxiety, impaired focus, and cognitive interference.